act65/open-problems/docs/2018-03-20-specifying-goals.md

 * simulate all possible goals and then pick out the ones we like.

-What if we could specify goals using natural language.
+## Specify goals using natural language.

-What about the efficient specification of goals?
+## Efficient specification of goals?

  Examples take space, equations do not.

-#### Learning the loss function.

-Sometimes it can be hard to write down what we want to optimise, if we could just show some examples of our metric then we could learn that and optimise it?
-[GANs](https://arxiv.org/abs/1406.2661) seem to be an example of this.

 ## Label complexity